Advaya24/bankmachine_simulation/phase2/README.txt

     # Finances
         * Special feature that allows the client to check stocks, calculate exchange rates, and calculate their mortgage.
             * Stocks: real-time stock viewer that allows you to check the current stock rate for a certain stock code.
+                ** Stock codes can be found on google, but you can use these as an example "NYSE:S, N"
             * Exchange: allows you to convert a certain country's currency to another.
 Note that the amount should be entered like any monetary value (2 decimal places).
             * Mortgage calculator: helps the client calculate their mortgage.
 Note that principal should be entered